Davide Petrucci: CFR Cluj

 On 8 September 2014, after being named in United's 25-man Premier League squad, Petrucci terminated his contract by mutual consent to secure a move to Romanian side CFR Cluj, six days after the transfer window closed.

 Çaykur Rizespor

 On 29 August 2016, Petrucci was reported to have joined Turkish side Çaykur Rizespor.

 Ascoli

 On 13 July 2019, he signed a 2-year contract with Ascoli.

 Cosenza

 On 5 October 2020 he moved to Cosenza on a one-year contract.

 Hapoel Be'er Sheva

-On 10 July 2021 Petrucci move to Hapoel Be'er Sheva on a two year deal.
+On 10 July 2021 Petrucci move to Hapoel Be'er Sheva on a two-year deal.
+On 2 February 2023, after a year of not playing, he reached an agreement with the team on the release of his contract.

+Brindisi

+On 1 August 2023, Petrucci joined Serie C side Brindisi, signing a two-year contract.